 - 1. Only a crew with at least one member having both event safety and safety car experience should be utilised. - 2.
 The driver of a Zero Car should either be an existing Stage Rally competition licence holder or should have previously held a Stage Rally competition licence - 3.
 The Zero Car must follow the full route as per road book and should ensure they have a completed time card for each control that they visit. - 4.
 It is essential that the Zero Car complies with the pre-determined time schedule to enable the event to run on time. - 5.
-The Zero Car should have a method of communication with all other Safety Cars and Rally Control. - 6.
+The Zero Car should must have a method of communication with all other Safety Cars and Rally Control the co-driver would benefit from using a separate earpiece attached to the installed radio for communications. - 6.
 At each special stage start they should liaise with the Stage Commander and should enter where practicable on their due time. - 7.
 The Zero Car should only use road books and other printed information supplied by the event organisers.
-(They should not have access to or be using any subjective route notes/pace notes). - Ensure the route is still compliant with the safety plans and if necessary be prepared to STOP.
-If this is required immediately report to Rally Control requesting a delay to the stage start and explaining the situation.
+(They should not have access to or be using any subjective route notes/pace notes). - 8.
+Ensure the route is still compliant with the safety plans and if necessary be prepared to STOP.
+If this is required immediately report to Rally Control requesting a delay to the stage start

+- and explaining the situation.
 If it is possible to resolve the issue, do so.
 If not, be prepared for the Stage Commander and Rally Control to cancel the stage.
-IT is NOT acceptable to run a stage that is not considered compliant with the safety plan.

-- 9. At the end of each stage they should confirm to the Stage Commander, Deputy Stage Commander (or Clerk of the Course) that the stage is in an acceptable condition to run.
+IT is NOT acceptable to run a stage that is not considered compliant with the safety plan. - 9.
+At the end of each stage they should confirm to the Stage Commander, Deputy Stage Commander (or Clerk of the Course) that the stage is in an acceptable condition to run.
 They should also ensure that this message is passed to Rally Control. - 10.
 Post-event debrief/report to the Event Safety Officer or Clerk of the Course where necessary.